TheGeekOnSkates/breakaway-basic/README.md

 ## To version 1.0

-At this point, all that's really left is:
+At this point, all that's really left is a subset of IF ...

-* For-loops
-* A subset of IF ...
 THEN ...
-ELSE; every command has a return value (see the standard C "system" function).
+ELSE; every command has a return value (see the standard C "system" function), and Breakaway BASIC saves this number in memory.
 This will be used for conditional branching.
 For example:

 ```
 10 some-command-that-fails --crash